Systolic inequalities and the Horowitz-Myers conjecture: Introduction

 \end{theorem}

-The proof of Theorem \ref{2D.inequality} consists of two parts.
-If $\Sigma$ is diffeomorphic to $B^2$, the proof relies on a monotonicity formula (see Corollary \ref{monotonicity} below).
+To prove Theorem \ref{2D.inequality}, we break the discussion into two cases.
+If $\partial \Sigma$ is connected, the proof relies on a monotonicity formula (see Corollary \ref{monotonicity} below).
 This argument shares some common features with the proof of the fill radius estimate in the groundbreaking work of Gromov and Lawson (see \cite{Gromov-Lawson}, Section 10).
-If $\Sigma$ is not diffeomorphic to $B^2$, we minimize a weighted length functional and apply the stability inequality.
-The latter argument is inspired by work of Schoen and Yau \cite{Schoen-Yau2}.
+If $\partial \Sigma$ is disconnected, we consider curves joining two different connected components of $\partial \Sigma$, and minimize a weighted length functional.
+The latter argument is inspired by the work of Schoen and Yau \cite{Schoen-Yau2}.

 In higher dimensions, we prove the following estimate.